torproject/onionbalance/docs/design.md

   is closed by the onion service when it has received `max_introductions` for that circuit.
 During DoS this circuit rotating may occur faster than the management server polls the HSDir system for new descriptors.
-As a result clients may retrieve master descriptors which contain no currently valid introduction points.
+As a result clients may retrieve main descriptors which contain no currently valid introduction points.
 * It is trivial for a HSDir to determine that a onion service is using Onionbalance.
 Onionbalance will try poll for instance descriptors on a regular basis.
-A HSDir which connects to onion services published to it would find that a backend instance is serving the same content as the master service.
+A HSDir which connects to onion services published to it would find that a backend instance is serving the same content as the main service.
 This allows a HSDir to trivially determine the onion addresses for a service's backend instances.